serenorg/neon-seren-migrator/README-PostgreSQL.md

 The tool will:

-- Submit the job to <https://api.seren.cloud/replication>
+- Submit the job to SerenDB's managed API
 - Show you the job ID and trace ID for monitoring
 - Poll for status updates and display progress
 - Report success or failure when complete